edoardovincenzi/user-management/README.md

 ### The following optional 3 level activities:

 - Enable inline editing on the line

-- Add a button on each record that, if clicked or dbclicked, opens a new page that presents user information displayed only on fields of a form, not inside div or span tags
+:white_check_mark: Add a button on each record that, if clicked or dbclicked, opens a new page that presents user information displayed only on fields of a form, not inside div or span tags

 ## Library used: